dustin-weems/python/nlp/movie_reviews/README.md

 # **Movie Reviews**

 ## Overview
 This project explores a few different approaches to sentiment analysis using movie reviews.
+The goal was to better understand the performance between methods on a relevant dataset, whether cleaning the data improved performance, and the tradeoff between performance and compute time.

 ## Core Files
 * [Movie Reviews Dataset](movie.csv)